 Toll Memorial Trail is a 1.1 mile heavily trafficked out and back trail located near Estes Park, Colorado that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from June until September.
+The trail is primarily used for hiking and walking and is best used from June until September.

 Short and easy paved trail.
 Biggest challenge is the elevation and temperature.
 Saw several people struggling for breath.
 Saw elk only 100' off the path, many marmots.
 Spectacular views.
 It was definitely heavily trafficked, but many seemed to give up before reaching the end and family and I had it all to ourselves for good 15 minutes.